junxit/us-congress-bills-112/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Veterans Sexual Assault Prevention Act”.
+This Act may be cited as the “Veterans Sexual Assault Prevention and Health Care Enhancement Act”.

 ## § 2.
 Comprehensive policy on reporting and tracking sexual assault incidents and other safety incidents

 - **(a)** *Policy* Subchapter I of chapter 17 of title 38, United States Code, is amended by adding at the end the following:
   > ## § 1709.
 Comprehensive policy on reporting and tracking sexual assault incidents and other safety incidents
   >
-  > - **(a)** *Policy required* Not later than October 1, 2011, the Secretary of Veterans Affairs shall develop and implement a centralized and comprehensive policy on the reporting and tracking of sexual assault incidents and other safety incidents that occur at each medical facility of the Department, including—
+  > - **(a)** *Policy required* Not later than March 1, 2012, the Secretary of Veterans Affairs shall develop and implement a centralized and comprehensive policy on the reporting and tracking of sexual assault incidents and other safety incidents that occur at each medical facility of the Department, including—
   >   - **(1)** suspected, alleged, attempted, or confirmed cases of sexual assault, regardless of whether such assaults lead to prosecution or conviction;
   >   - **(2)** criminal and purposefully unsafe acts;
   >   - **(3)** alcohol or substance abuse related acts (including by employees of the Department); and